zer0fl4g/Nanomite/readme.md

 + fixed a bug which could lead to a memory leak when a invalid file was loaded
 + fixed a bug which did not replace memory breakpoints correctly
 + added save file dialog to memory dump and patch manager
-+ added the correct offsets for module imports in the peeditor
++ added the correct offsets for loaded modules imports in the peeditor
 + added double click handler in trace view, bp manager and patch manager to send a offset to disassembler window
 + added possibility to create a full process dump
 + added possibility to open function view for selected modules